Contact: Rich Kurz Page content last updated September 1, 2021

 So that would explain the situation.
 C.A. must have hired the high school coach to chaperone the boys on this fabulous tour out west that summer of '24.

-1920s highway map showing his probable route
+1920s highway map showing their probable route.

 This shows a deep snow drift on the way up Pike's Peak